Understanding Global Warming

 Nature is not without resilience, but with cumulative pressures, biomes can weaken and change can snowball.
 Yet we can limit it’s progression and protect the biologically-rich interglacial that has helped societies thrive.
 Markets are more globalized, so this will take international efforts to reduce emissions from sources like electric generation, animal agriculture, and transport (none of which are likely to realize sufficient cuts alone).
 As well as technology to handle changes already underway.
 And those in the middle and upper classes, who’ve benefited most from a fossil-fueled system, are the ones more likely to have the means to help foster newer technologies.
 Still, certain ideological forces seek to cast doubt on strong science, or downplay the negatives while emphasizing some regional benefit (from moderate warming).
 An industry of disinformation has arisen, similar to past efforts to deny the health effects of cigarettes, with some of the same players.
 And those PR operations have helped delay a stewardship-oriented approach.

 Delay means locking in stronger impacts, including on agriculture and resource reliability.
-This issue is about the risk of rapid climate change, and it’s many effects on today’s ecosystems and societies.
+This issue is about the risk of rapid climate change and greater instability, and the many potential effects on today’s ecosystems and societies.
 If we stop ourselves from pushing too far, we at least have the chance at several thousand years of advancement; to become more resilient as a civilization, not just as a species.

 from solar activity to the scientific consensus